When you get started with live streaming, you’ll notice an abundance of acronyms that serve many different purposes. There’s RTMP, HLS, HDS, and more.

 Adobe’s entry into the streaming protocol world is HTTP Dynamic Streaming (HDS), the successor of RTMP.
 Like RTMP, HDS is a flash-based streaming protocol.
 However, it also adds support for adaptive streaming and has a reputation for high-quality.

 HDS is also one of the better protocols when it comes to latency.
-On the other hand, latency isn’t as low as with RTMP due to the fragmentation and encryption process.
-And that makes it less popular for streaming sports and other events where seconds matter.
+On the other hand, latency isn’t as low as with RTMP due to the fragmentation and encryption process, which makes it less popular for streaming sports and other events where seconds matter.

-The final video streaming protocol we’ll highlight here is HTTP Live Streaming or HLS.
+The final video streaming protocol we’ll discuss is HTTP Live Streaming or HLS.
 Apple originally released this protocol in 2009 to enable them to drop Flash from iPhones.
-Since then, and especially recently, HLS has since become the most widely-used streaming protocol.
-Why?
+Since then, HLS has since become the most widely-used streaming protocol.

 As far as features, the HLS standard also supports adaptive-bitrate streaming, dynamically delivering the best possible video quality at any moment.
 With recent updates, this standard now supports the latest-and-greatest H.265 codec, which delivers twice the video quality at the same file size as H.264.

 Currently, the only downside of HLS is that latency can be relatively high.
 However, there are methods for reducing HLS latency.